 Assistant Professor, Ph.D.
 University of Regina

 James Oloo is an assistant professor in Educational Administration, Policy and Leadership.
 His research explores ways of improving learning experiences for all students.
 Dr. Oloo’s research also seeks to better understand factors and conditions that enhance success among underrepresented students, including Indigenous students, and those from immigrant and refugee backgrounds.
-He came from the Gabriel Dumont Institute of Native Studies and Applied Research in Saskatoon, Saskatchewan, where he was the Research Coordinator for close to a decade.
-He previously worked as a school teacher.
+He previously worked research coordinator for Gabriel Dumont Institute of Native Studies and Applied Research in Saskatoon, Saskatchewan.
+He is a former school teacher.

 - Educational administration

 - Best practices for teaching linguistically and culturally-diverse students